Dr Ignazio Maria Viola, Reader

 Daniele was awarded a Master’s degree in Aerospace Engineering at the University of Pisa in 2017.
 He performed his final year project during a six-month internship within VOILAb, where he investigated both experimentally and numerically the aerodynamics of the dandelion fruit.
-This study, which was published in Nature (2018; 562:414-418), received the Pegasus Award for a Special Achievement through Working Abroad for Academic Research.
+For this study, (https://doi.org/10.1038/s41586-018-0604-2), he received the Pegasus Award for a Special Achievement through Working Abroad for Academic Research.
 In September 2017, he started his PhD within VOILAb.
 His project aims to reveal the fluid mechanics principles that enable the extraordinary flight abilities of the Javan cucumber vine.

 Gabriele Pisetta, PhD Student

 Gabriele earned a Master degree in Aeronautical Engineering in 2016 at the Politecnico di Milano.
 In October 2016, Gabriele joined the CDT Wind & Marine Energy Systems led by the University of Strathclyde (Glasgow) and the University of Edinburgh.
 In October 2017, he started his PhD project within VOILAb on gust alleviation by morphing blades for wind and tidal turbines.
 The aim of the project is to develop a novel intelligent blade that through a high-frequency morphing will cancel fatigue loads and enhance energy harvested.
 His specialist expertise includes impulse method and low order models.

 Geethanjali Pavar, PhD Student